 Guiding Principles

 The Market Segment Working Group drafted a set of overarching principles that are important to consider when developing objectives and metrics.
-The draft proposal for overarching principles is provided in Attachment A.
+The draft proposal for overarching principles is provided in Attachment A. An updated version of the principles will be discussed at the 9/14 Equity Metrics Working Group meeting.

 One recommendation from a member was to include a process by which PAs could add/refine metrics over time.
 For example, we could integrate a review to assess relevance of metrics over time as part of the CAEECC meetings that will be used to assess progress of portfolio implementation.